The Dolphin Lane Heritage Mosaic Project was the creation of a large, and inspiring, themed mosaic for a public space in the centre of Boston.

-In the workshops we explore people’s personal and family stories, and we ask participants to bring photos for this.
-We look at some history and heritage stories, think about the European context, cultural connections and make artworks/ collage/ texts.
+In the workshops we explored people’s personal and family stories, and we asked participants to bring photos for this.
+We looked at some history and heritage stories, thought about the European context, cultural connections and make artworks/ collage/ texts.

-Workshops are an experience of mosaic making, handling materials and looking at examples of ours and others work.
-Small mosaic sections will be made on fibre glass netting.
-We also talk about the printed ceramic aspect and discuss design/ colour/ form and so on.
+Workshops were an experience of mosaic making, handling materials and looking at examples of ours and others work.
+Small mosaic sections were made on fibre glass netting.
+We also talked about the printed ceramic aspect and discuss design/ colour/ form.